A radical new approach to marketing could help curb negative environmental changes, says John Davis.

 Why is this important?
 Because climate change is an existential threat.
 Fail here and your earnings per share simply won’t matter.
 Ninety seven percent of climate scientists agree that mankind’s activities over the past 100 years have helped accelerate climate change, disrupting ecosystems everywhere.
 This fundamental fact is not open for debate.
 If you are a denier, then you are willfully denying facts.
 Stop questioning the science; stop saying it is not your problem; stop investing in decades-old business practices and investments that are known to be deeply destructive; and start aggressively re-strategizing your company’s future by identifying how you can re-deploy the very smart people who work for you to collectively solve the formidable climate change challenge.
 You cannot escape the evidence, but you can take part in solving the problem, and radical marketing shows how.

 Just as digital, social media and AI are substantially altering how we live our lives, marketing must now be viewed as a legitimate mechanism for compelling people to take action as ambassadors for environmental responsibility.
 Since reputation is earned from the experiences of stakeholders – and since stakeholders are customers, employees, business and value-chain partners, government alliances, NGOs and even social movements – every company has a vested interest in burnishing its reputation by fixing climate change as a core part of its long-term strategy.

 Indeed, businesses everywhere have a clear responsibility to society to leverage their considerable tangible and intangible assets distributed around the world to solve this.
-Everyone plays a role – and we need to act now, since the scientific evidence says we have 12 years to solve our problems or we face the irreversible loss of many ecosystems required to sustain life.
+Everyone plays a role – and we need to act now, since the scientific evidence says we have under 10 years to solve our problems or we face the irreversible loss of many ecosystems required to sustain life.

 Being a radical marketer means you must focus on four interconnected factors: stakeholders, engagement, solutions, and environment.